-Uniformities given by entourages have been studied extensively within the constructive theory of apartness spaces, developed mainly by Bridges and Vîţă in [13] (see also [14] for more recent results).
-This notion of uniformity is a set-theoretic one, which fits to the set-theoretic character of the notion of an apartness space.
+Uniformities given by entourages have been studied extensively within the constructive theory of apartness spaces, developed mainly by Bridges and Vîţă in [13] (see also Bridges [14] for more recent results).2 This notion of uniformity is a set-theoretic one, which fits to the set-theoretic character of the notion of an apartness space.
 As far as we know, uniformities of coverings have not been studied constructively yet.

-The constructive study of uniformities given by pseudometrics has a more complex history.
-Bishop defined a uniform space through pseudometrics in [4], pp.110-1, and this definition was repeated in [7], pp.124-5.
+The constructive study of uniformities given by pseudometrics has a more complex history.3 Bishop defined a uniform space through pseudometrics4 in [4, pages 110-1], and this definition was repeated in [7, pages 124-5].
 Although some fundamental properties of uniform spaces were given in [4] in the form of exercises, Bishop expressed a negative view towards the development of a constructive theory of uniformities given by pseudometrics.
-In [4], pp.349-51, Bishop writes the following comment.
+In [4, pages 349-51], Bishop makes the following comment.

 A uniform space at first sight appears to be a natural and fruitful concept of a topological space.
 In fact, this is not the case.
 For instance, just to construct a compact uniform space X, such that the assumption that X is metrizable leads to a contradiction, seems to be a hard problem. ...
 Of course, important constructively defined uniform spaces that are not necessarily metrizable exist: every locally convex space has a natural uniform structure.
 At first glance, the concept of a locally convex space would appear to be important for constructive mathematics, since examples exist in profusion.
-However, in most cases of interest it seems to be unnecessary to make use of any deep facts from the general theory of convex spaces.